jbwittner/blizzard_api_swagger/wow_retail/wow_api_java/docs/PlayableRaceApiApi.md

 <a name="getPlayableRaceIndex"></a>
 # **getPlayableRaceIndex**
-> ArrayRacesIndexDTO getPlayableRaceIndex(namespace, region, locale)
+> ArrayRacesIndexData getPlayableRaceIndex(namespace, region, locale)